Princess Caroline and World Refugee Day

 The Princess opted a very flattering, but no-nonsense pale blue skirt skirt and matching belted jacket.
 Letting her hair fall naturally around her collar and shoulders, she wore minimal makeup and jewelry.
 Her one fashionable extremity was in the shoes: Two-inch peep-toe heels, adorned with panda stripes and marked by the famous red soles of Christian Louboutin.
 (Gallery from PurePeople)Filed under German Royals, Monaco Royals

-Tagged Conference, Hannover, Patronage, Princess Caroline, United Nations, World Refugee Day.
+Tagged Conference, Hanover, Patronage, Princess Caroline, United Nations, World Refugee Day.

 - Princess Caroline in Paris for UNESCO Gathering